Books

 (working title)

 The neighbors say she didn’t scream.
+Not that they ever heard.

 Not that any of them can recall, at least.

-And supposing their ears did detect some high-pitched animal bleat, what of it?
-No sooner would the hairs on the back of their necks have risen in salute than their brains would have stood them at ease.
+And supposing their ears did detect some animal wail, some high-pitched bleat.
+What of it?
+No sooner would the hair on their necks have risen in salute than their brains would have stood them at ease.
 Nothing to worry about; nothing at all.
-Just that wiry old cat under the porch next door or the lunch whistle down at the glassworks.
+Just that wiry old cat under the porch next door.
+The lunch whistle down at the glassworks.
 A hawk flying free in the sky.
-I don’t blame them.
-I know how slippery brains can be, how they like to reconcile things that ought never be squared.

-The past is a perilous place to go strolling; I know this.
-Safer by a mile to stick to the here and now; I know this, too.
+The past is perilous place to linger.
+I know it.
+Safer by a mile to stick to the here and now.
+I know that, too.
 How many times has Da said those very words?
-He sits by the stove in the feeble lamplight, cracking peanuts until his hands are dry and dusted, and he reminds me that yesterday’s dead and gone.
+He sits by the stove in the feeble lamplight, cracking nuts until his hands are dry and dusted, and he reminds me that yesterday’s dead and gone.
 Take its lessons, say a prayer, and be on yer way.
-As if memories can be brushed off as easily as the salt on his fingertips.

-It’s not that I don’t see the wisdom in his counsel.
-It’s good advice.
-It is.
-And I try to heed it.
-I do.
-I tell myself not to dwell.
-But my mind has a mind of its own.
-So often I catch it drifting.
-And when it slips away, it goes looking for her.
-For Cora.
-Always.
-Can’t help it.
-I challenge the children to a game of potsy, and there she is, sitting out back in her sky-blue dress, telling her dolls secrets they’re too young to keep.
-I clean up after dinner, and Cora is there, sugaring a plate of strawberries or laughing as she swipes a spot of suds from the tip of my nose.
-Once more I can dance to the air of her voice; once more I hear that musical bird chirp that made her the pet of everyone who knew her.
+I challenge the children to a game of potsy, and there she is, sitting out back in her sky-blue dress, telling her dolls stories they’re too young to hear.
+I clean up after dinner, and Cora is there, sugaring a plate of strawberries, laughing as she swipes a spot of suds from the tip of my nose.
+Once more I dance to the air of her voice, once more I can hear that musical birdchirp that made her the pet of everyone who knew her.

 I picture a child with cornsilk hair.
 Huddled in the dark, she searches for angels and prays for night to be over.

-Then again, maybe the neighbors have been right this whole time.
+But, then again, maybe the neighbors have been right this whole time.
 Maybe Cora didn’t scream at all.
 Maybe she was already gone by that point.
-Her spirit just spirited itself away, tucked into a chrysalis of filigreed iron—still beautiful, delicate, but impervious to anything outside herself.
-The way she was when I found her.
+Her spirit just spirited itself away, tucked inside a chrysalis of filigreed iron—still beautiful, delicate, but impervious to anything outside herself.

-Then there would be nothing left for her to break.
+Then, there would be nothing left for her to break.